01 of 11

 English Bulldogs are a national symbol of England, probably thanks to their strong and loyal personality.
 They were originally bred as working farm dogs and were used in grisly bull-baiting events.
 Don’t worry, the “sport” was banned in 1835.

-Now, Bulldogs are mascots for a number of popular sports teams and businesses in both the U.S. and U.K. Their tough appearance and intimidating size made them the image of California State University, Yale, and the University of Georgia.
+Now, Bulldogs are mascots for a number of popular sports teams and businesses in both the U.S. and the U.K. Their tough appearance and intimidating size made them the image of California State University, Yale, and the University of Georgia.

 Continue to 5 of 11 below.